This full-fare advertising rule protects airline consumers — airlines hate it

 The DOT rule stated in court documents:

 Under the full-fare advertising rule, airlines must disclose the full price that the consumer will actually need to pay for air travel.

 Airlines may communicate additional [information], such as the portion of that total price that constitutes government taxes and fees, in a manner that does not inhibit the customer’s ability to discern the total price.
 This rule was a reasonable response to concerns that recent developments in the air-travel marketplace had made it more difficult for customers to ascertain the true cost of flying.

 … insist that they be permitted to continue enticing customers by advertising single-digit air fares when the actual cost of travel is vastly higher, allowing this practice to continue would ill serve the public interest.
 (See 76 Fed.
 Reg.
 23110.)

 [The] “full-fare advertising” provision characterizes any price advertising for air transportation as an unfair or deceptive practice “unless the price stated is the entire price to be paid by the customer.”
 76 Fed.
 Reg. at 23166 (amending 14 C.F.R. § 399.84).

-Let’s look at the cost of a current airline ticket cost flying from Washington, DC, to Barcelona, Spain, in May of 2018.
-This Price Summary is taken from the reservation confirmation for flights dated, November 12, 2017, at 8443430 PM EST.
+Let’s look at the cost of a recent airline ticket cost flying from Washington, DC, to Barcelona, Spain, in May of 2018.
+This Price Summary is taken from the reservation confirmation for flights dated November 12, 2017.